 The first and primary goal of any good design is communication.
 Every designer communicates a message that leads to user experience.
 User experience design and strategy make sure these messages are put forth with clear meaning and purpose.
 It begins with an idea and continues through each step of the customer lifecycle driven by a vision that guides and justifies every design decision.

-User experience is not just wireframes, workflows or related to usability but has a broader meaning.
+User experience is not just wireframes, workflows, or related to usability but has a broader meaning.
 It is perceived in different ways.
 It is a process of discovery, vision definition, strategy, planning, execution, measurement, and iteration.

 UX Designer delves deeper into the system by studying even the smallest component to see how it affects the experience of a user.
-For example, they could study the checkout process of an e-commerce website to see whether the user find it easy to buy products or they could even focus on how the user will feel while filling an input field on a form.
+For example, they could study the checkout process of an e-commerce website to see whether the user finds it easy to buy products or they could even focus on how the user will feel while filling an input field on a form.

 Some of the most commonly produced UX deliverables are: